-Pro Tip — In TUN’s Fourth Annual College Student Survey, 98% of students said that they would apply to more scholarships if the process was made easier for them.
+Pro Tip — In TUN’s Fourth Annual College Student Survey, 98 percent of students said that they would apply to more scholarships if the process was made easier for them.
 Keep the application process simple and fun to get more applicants.

 7. Student Discounts

-Pro Tip –– In TUN’s Fourth Annual College Student Survey, 97% of students said they would try a brand solely because it had a student discount, while 75% of students said they would feel loyal to a brand after graduation if such business provided them a discount while they were in college.
+Pro Tip –– In TUN’s Fourth Annual College Student Survey, 97 percent of students said they would try a brand solely because it had a student discount, while 75 percent of students said they would feel loyal to a brand after graduation if such business provided them a discount while they were in college.